5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/displays.rst

    :alt: VTM Default Display
    :align: center

-Most radar pictures are displayed in a B-scope (see picture above), the sea and ground radar modes are displayed as Plan Position Indicator - cf. `Radar Displays <https://en.wikipedia.org/wiki/Radar_display>`_ on Wikipedia.
+Most radar pictures are displayed in a B-scope (see picture above), the sea and ground radar modes are displayed as Plan Position Indicator - cf. `Radar Displays⇗ <https://en.wikipedia.org/wiki/Radar_display>`_ on Wikipedia.

 The top left corner shows the radar main mode (``Key: Q`` to cycle) and the radar sub-mode (``Key: ctrl-q`` to cycle).
 In the top middle the radar range in nm is displayed (``Key: R`` to increase, ``Key: E`` to decrease).
 The box in the top right corner shows data from the cursor: Θ shows the the heading of the cursor, Ρ shows the distance of the cursor on the radar.